 What Is Clove Oil?

-Clove is a herb and its oil, clove oil, is used as a medicine for various home remedies.
-Clove oil is mainly used to treat conditions like diarrhea, bad breath, and hernia.
-In some cases, it is also used as a safe alternative to treat conditions like nausea, vomiting, indigestion as well as intestinal gas (1).
+Clove is an herb, and its oil, clove oil, is commonly used as a natural medicine for various ailments.
+It is known for its effectiveness in treating conditions like diarrhea, bad breath, and hernia.
+Essential oils like clove oil have become increasingly popular in aromatherapy due to their natural healing properties and antiseptic qualities.
+In some cases, it is also used as a safe alternative to treat conditions like nausea, vomiting, indigestion, and intestinal gas.

 Is It Safe To Use Clove Oil During Pregnancy?